UniversalDependencies/docs/_hy/feat/Foreign.md

 This feature would apply either to the [X]() part of speech (unanalyzable token), or to other parts of speech if we know and are willing to annotate the class to which the word belongs in its original language.

-Prepositions, conjunctions or articles in foreign names _(van, von, de, le)&nbsp;_ are tagged [DET](), the morphological analysis usually do not includes their original part of speech.

 ### <a name="Yes">`Yes`</a>: it is foreign

 #### Examples